Download the latest binary from GitHub Releases:

 Available templates:

-dgm Data Gateway Module (data adapter)
+dgm python Data Gateway Manager

-ccm Connectivity Module (broker adapter)
+ccm python Connectivity Module (broker adapter)

-oms Order management plugin
+oms python Order management plugin

-ems Execution management plugin
+ems python Execution management plugin

 Each template includes a Makefile, test skeleton, and example configuration appropriate to the plugin type.